 Asia on Your Doorstep

 A variety of eateries around Chinatown are dazzling the senses as part of this year’s celebrations.
 You’ll be amazed at the diversity in the food choices and you may have a bit of trouble choosing where to eat!
-There are a number of participating restaurants and you can find them right here at Asia on your doorstep.
+There are a number of participating restaurants and you can find them right here at the Asia on your doorstep website.
 There are literally dozens of restaurants to choose from!

 A couple of other great options for you over the next week are the Chinatown Night Markets in Little Hay Street and if you have a love for live cooking shows, you can’t miss watching aspiring young chefs working hard to impress none other than MasterChef winner Adam Liaw at Market City.
-You can find more details here.

 After something a little more artistic?